nerfcats/lunix/README.md

 ## Build Instructions
 To run Lunix you need to build both the kernel and the bootloader.

+I've made a script to do this automatically, in the main Lunix directory, type `./Build.sh` to build Lunix for first time.
+To rebuild type `./Build.sh --rebuild`.

 You have to build the kernel and bootloader in order.
 Kernel first then bootloader second

 To build the kernel: